-Having a regular EDAA Dentist means you’ll both know when each horse will need to be seen.
+Having a regular EDAA equine dental technician means you’ll both know when each horse will need to be seen.

 We recommend when each horse is due for its next visit.
 How often a horse is done depends on the individual horse’s age, dental conditions and what they are eating.